Newsletter

 Tal Gal/Flash90

-Approximately an hour earlier, missile fragments “hit a metal caravan used as a women’s salon” in the Hebron-area village of Beit Awwa, killing at least three people and wounding 13, two of them critically, the Palestinian Authority’s Wafa agency reported, citing the Palestinian Red Crescent Society.
+Approximately an hour earlier, missile fragments “hit a metal caravan used as a women’s salon” in the Hebron-area village of Beit Awwa, killing at least four people and wounding 13, the Palestinian Authority’s Wafa news agency reported, citing the Palestinian Health Ministry.

-At least 21 people, all noncombatants, have been killed in hundreds of Iranian ballistic missile attacks targeting civilians in the Jewish state since the start of the war with the Islamic Republic on Feb.
+At least 21 people, all noncombatants, have been killed in Israel as a result of hundreds of Iranian ballistic missile attacks since the start of the war with the Islamic Republic on Feb.
 28.

 Jewish News Syndicate (JNS) is the fastest-growing news agency covering Israel and the Jewish world.
 We provide news briefs features opinions and analysis to 100 print newspapers and digital publications on a daily basis.